 The most severe reaction following an injection is anaphylaxis, a full-body allergic reaction.
 This type of reaction can happen if the body reacts poorly to the medication injected, resulting in severe and perhaps fatal symptoms.

-Anaphylaxis manifests itself quite fast and requires prompt epinephrine administration (adrenaline).
+Anaphylaxis manifests itself relatively fast and requires prompt epinephrine administration (adrenaline).

 The initial symptoms of anaphylaxis resemble an allergy, such as a runny nose, rhinitis (congestion), and an itchy skin rash.
 However, more severe symptoms, such as the following, can emerge in about 30 minutes: